nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/10-use case introduction.md

 ## Using Inferences Performed by a Third Party AI System

 A business is integrating with an API-based AI service that is provided by a third party.
 The service searches the internet to provide answers to a user's questions.
-Before signing up to the service, the business downloads a TAIBOM that provides information about the underlying model, its training data and the data sources is can access during inference.
+Before signing up to the service, the business downloads a TAIBOM that provides information about the underlying model, its training data and the data sources it can access during inference.

 A search for attestations relating to the model reveals that it is vulnerable to a variety of prompt hijacking attacks, training data extraction attacks and prompt extraction attacks.
 Every inference response from the API is associated with a supplemental TAIBOM that provides the URIs of the websites that were used in the inference.